NITF News Industry Text Format

 - NITF 2.5…3.6 Download Package with all Schemas, DTDs, documentation, and sample documents.

 Learn how NITF can be complemented by using the IPTC’s NewsML 1.x standard.

 - Guide to implementing NITF within NewsML-G2

 - An introduction to “Semantic markup” using NITF – dating back to the time when NITF was created, but still showing the right direction.

-The NITF Users Forum is used to share experiences, raise questions and recommend and discuss changes to the NITF standard.
-It also connects companies and organizations who use NITF and vendors who create tools that process NITF documents.
+The NITF Users Discussion group is used to share experiences, raise questions and recommend and discuss changes to the NITF standard.
+It also connects companies and organisations who use NITF and vendors who create tools that process NITF documents.